JanDeDobbeleer/oh-my-posh/docs/docs/segment-spotify.md

 ## What

 Show the currently playing song in the Spotify MacOS/Windows client.
+On Windows, only the playing state is supported (no information when paused/stopped).
+On macOS, all states are supported (playing/paused/stopped).
-Be aware this can make the prompt a tad bit slower as it needs to get a response from the Spotify player.
+**Be aware this can make the prompt a tad bit slower as it needs to get a response from the Spotify player.**

 ## Sample Configuration